 It worked for Marina Shifrin, whose video of her quitting her job while dancing to Kanye West’s ‘Gone’ went viral.
 She even ended up getting a new job offer from Queen Latifah as a result of her video.

-But for most people, this is not only possible, but not necessarily the best way to quit your job.
+But for most people, it’s not always a happy ending.
 Quitting your job is a big decision, one that shouldn’t be taken lightly and there should be a process before you quit your job.

 1. Think it through

-We’ve experience that horrible day when you just want to throw in the towel at work.
+Everyone has that horrible day when you just want to throw in the towel.
 Along with a few other things, quitting on impulse is one of the worst things you can do for your career.
 It might feel good for a good 30 minutes, but when reality settles in, you’ll regret it.

-Do not allow your emotions to dictate the decisions you make… especially not at work.
+Do not allow your emotions to dictate your decisions … especially not at work.

-Take the time to think it through, talk to people in your life and consider the financial ramifications of quitting your job.
-Think about how your benefits, 401K and RRSP will be affected while you’re looking for a new job.
+Take the time to think it through, update your resume, talk to people in your life and consider the financial ramifications of quitting your job.

 Strategize about what you’ll do after you quit your job.
 You’ll rarely be 100% sure you’re making the right decision, so learn to be okay with that.